Shauryaditya/E-Learn/README.md

-Here's a sample README for a Next.js project that serves as a Learning Management System (LMS) with separate portals for students and teachers:
+Here's the updated README to reflect the use of PostgreSQL and Prisma:

 ---